Abhay0809/Github-Readme-2/README.md

 <h1>Unique about me? <img src="./assets/peeps.webp" width="60"></h1>
     <em>
         <b>
-             I love connecting with different people
+             I like connecting with different people
         </b>
         so if you want to say
         <b>
-            hi, I'll be happy to meet you more!
+            hi, I'll be happy to chat with you!
         </b>
         Drop any message in my social profile!
     </em>